 Course Title Credit Hours Prerequisite

 BA300 Intermediate Accounting I 3 BA201

 BA301 Intermediate Accounting II 3 BA300

 BA304 Income Taxation 3 BA201

 BA305 Cost and Managerial 3 BA201

 Accounting

-BA400 Advanced Accounting 3 BA301

 BA401 Governmental Accounting 3 BA301

 BA402 Accounting Systems 3 BA301,

 BA305,

 BA330

 BA403 Auditing 3 BA402

+BA405

 BA406 Ethics for the Accountant 3 Graduating

 Senior

 LW443 Business Law II 3 LW442

-Total 30 =
+Total 30 -

-For upper division accounting, taxation and law courses, student must have a grade of "C" or better for each course.
+For accounting foundation and major requirements, students must have a grade of "C" or better for each course.

-BACHELOR OF BUSINESS ADMINISTRATION DEGREE PROGRAM (BBA) in Business Administration with Concentration
+BACHELOR OF BUSINESS ADMINISTRATION DEGREE PROGRAM

+(BBA) in Business Administration with Concentration

-The Bachelor of Business Administration (BBA) degree program is designed to prepare undergraduate students from Guam and the Asia-Pacific region to assume professional business positions in the private and public sectors.
-Students who pursue this degree program may design a course of study that leads to the BBA degree with a concentration in one of the following areas: Entrepreneurship, Finance and Economics, Human Resource Management, International Tourism and Hospitality Management, Marketing, or a Custom-Designed concentration is also permitted with the approval of the School of Business and Public Administration faculty advisor and the Dean.
+The Bachelor of Business Administration (BBA) degree program is designed to prepare undergraduate students from Guam and the Asia-Pacific region to assume professional business positions in the private and public Students who pursue this degree program may design a course of study that leads to the BBA degree with a concentration one of the following in areas: Entrepreneurship, Finance and Economics, Human Resource Management, International Tourism and Hospitality Management, Custom-Designed Marketing, a or concentration is also permitted with the approval of the BBA faculty advisor and the Dean.